← All posts

 Good review management is not aggressive or manipulative.
 It's operational.

 Ask consistently.
-Every retained client who has a positive outcome should be asked to leave a review.
-Not some of them.
-Not the ones who seem most enthusiastic.
-Every one.
-The ask should happen at a natural point — after the case resolves, after the client has expressed satisfaction, at a moment when the request feels appropriate rather than premature.
+Retained clients with positive outcomes should be asked to leave a review at a natural point: after the case resolves, after the client has expressed satisfaction, and when the request feels appropriate rather than premature.

 Make it easy.
 Send the client a direct link to your Google Business Profile review page.
 Don't ask them to navigate to Google, search for your firm, find the review button, and figure out the process.
 One click.
 One link.
 Remove every possible friction point between the ask and the review.

 Encourage specificity.
-When you ask for a review, you can suggest what's helpful to mention: the type of case, the location, what the experience was like, what the outcome was.
-You're not writing the review for them.
-You're helping them write a review that's useful to the next person in a similar situation — which also happens to be the kind of review that AI systems find most informative.
+When you ask for a review, you can suggest what is helpful to mention: the type of case, the location, what the experience was like, what the outcome was.
+You are not writing the review for them.
+You are helping them write a review that is useful to the next person in a similar situation, which also produces better source material.

 Respond to reviews.
-A firm that responds to reviews — thanking clients, acknowledging feedback — signals active engagement.
-This matters for human visitors evaluating the firm and for AI systems that assess how current and active a business profile is.
+A firm that responds to reviews, thanking clients and acknowledging feedback, signals active engagement.
+That helps human visitors evaluating the firm and may help systems evaluating how current and active a business profile is.

 Monitor across platforms.
 Reviews on Google Business Profile matter most for search visibility, but reviews on legal directories, social platforms, and other sites contribute to the overall entity signal that AI systems learn from.
 A strong review presence on one platform and silence everywhere else is a weaker signal than consistent reviews across multiple authoritative sources.